EliahKagan/subaudit/README.md

 ### Locking

-An audit hook installed by a `Hook` object—including the global `Hook` instance used by the top-level functions—does not perform explicit locking.
-This is to avoid the performance hit of locking frequently, since an audit hook is called for all audit events, including those the hook does not act on.
-Instead, it relies on the implementation providing these operations atomically:
+Consider two possible cases of race conditions:

+#### 1. Between a the audit hook and `subscribe` or `unsubscribe` (no locking)

+In this scenario, a `Hook` object's installed audit hook runs at the same time as a listener is subscribed or unsubscribed.

+This is likely to occur often and it cannot be prevented, because audit hooks are called for all audit events.
+For the same reason, locking in the audit hook has performance implications.
+Instead of having audit hooks take locks, subaudit relies on each of these operations being atomic:

 - Writing an attribute reference, when it is a simple write to an instance dictionary or a slot.
 Writing an attribute need not be atomic when, for